raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 # Description

-The XPF RR contains the entire 5-tuple of (protocol, source address, destination address, source port and destination port) of the packet received from the client by the proxy.
+The XPF RR contains the entire 6-tuple (IP version, Layer 4 protocol, source address, destination address, source port and destination port) of the packet received from the client by the proxy.

 The presence of the source address supports use of ACLs based on the client's IP address.